RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/recover.md

 ### Parameters

-None.
+None

 ### Returns

 Displays a list of all recoverable databases.
-If no databases are in recovery mode, prints `No recoverable databases found`.
+If no databases are in recovery mode, returns `No recoverable databases found`.

 ### Example